Woman shot, critically injured, after intervening in neighbor's dispute in East Harlem

-EAST HARLEM, Manhattan (WABC) -- A 41-year-old woman was shot and critically injured after allegedly intervening in a domestic dispute with her neighbors in East Harlem.
+EAST HARLEM, Manhattan (WABC) -- A 41-year-old woman was shot and remains in critical condition after allegedly intervening in a domestic dispute with her neighbors in East Harlem.

-The alleged 35-year-old gunman was in an apparent domestic dispute with his girlfriend when his neighbors intervened.
+The alleged 35-year-old gunman was in an apparent domestic dispute with his girlfriend when his neighbor, identified as 41-year-old Jemina Garay, intervened.

-The suspect then pulled a gun and opened fire, hitting the neighbor four times, in her left eye, back, abdomen, and buttocks.
-She's listed in critical condition at Harlem Hospital.
+The suspect then pulled a gun and opened fire, hitting Garay four times, in her left eye, back, abdomen, and buttocks.

 A 9mm shell casing was recovered in the hallway of the apartment building.

+"They had told me that someone had just gotten shot in the head, a woman," said Marisol Otero, a resident.
+"I got scared, I got paranoid.
+I'm like, oh my God, right here in the building.
+I was scared to come out but I have an appointment so I got to go.
+I heard gunshots, I heard something.
+I'm still scared.
+I'm like, how am I going to go outside?"

+Neighbors told Eyewitness News reporter Sonia Rincon that Garay works for a local veterinarian and loves animals and also has three girls.

-The gunman, who has a criminal history, ran off from the scene.
-Police believe he is still armed.
+The gunman, who has a criminal history, ran from the scene.
+Police believe he is still armed and he remains on the run Thursday.

 The suspect's girlfriend was not injured.
 There were also children in both apartments at the time of the shooting.
 They were not hurt.